docker-library/docs/kong/content.md

 ## Reload Kong in a running container

-If you change your custom configuration, you can reload Kong (without downtime) by issuing:
+If you change your custom configuration, reload Kong (without downtime) by running:

 ```shell
 $ docker exec -it kong kong reload